conradEwallace/TAmodel/README.md

 # Tekashi-Alexander Cash Flow Forecasting Model
-This is a script which provides a cash flow forecasting for private assets.
-It is based on the Yale model by Dean Tekashi and Seth Alexander, who built a deterministic model for estimating future cash flows and valuations for the Yale endowment's private equity portfolio.
+The Tekashi-Alexander Cash Flow Forecasting Model predicts the cash flow for private assets, helping investors to make informed decisions.

 ## Getting Started

-## Step 1.
-Download CW-TAmodel and any dependencies
+### Prerequisites
+•	Python 3.x installed on your computer

+•	Required libraries: pandas

+### Installation
-1. Download Python for you computer
+1. Download the Project

-2. Download CW-TAmodel by using git clone or clicking on the green Code button and clicking Download Zip
-3. Extract and open the folder in any terminal app
+  	•	Clone the repository: git clone https://github.com/conradEwallace/TAmodel

+  	•	Or download the ZIP and extract it.

+3. Install Dependencies

-4. Run pip install pandas
+  	•	Navigate to the project directory and run: pip install pandas

-## Step 2.
-Create your input file
-1. Open the file "Portfolio_Data_Template.csv" in excel.
-It is already loaded with an example portfolio and parameters.
-2. Replace the content with your assets, portfolio, commitment date, etc. Please see below "Parameters" section for a full detailed breakdown of each required parameter.
+### Creating Input File
+1. Open Portfolio_Data_Template.csv in Excel.
+2. Replace the example data with your portfolio details.
-3. Save this file as "Portfolio_Data.csv", overwriting the example one.
+3. Save the file as Portfolio_Data.csv in the project directory.

-## Step 3.
-CW-TAmodel script
+### Running the Script
-1. Open the folder in any terminal
+1. Open the terminal in the project directory.
-2. Run python main.py. - (try python3 main.py if it doesnt work)
+2. Run the script: python main.py (or python3 main.py if necessary)
-3. It will take your input file and output a "forecasted_data.csv"
+3. The script will generate forecasted_data.csv with the forecasted cash flows.

-## Parameters
+### Parameters
 Please see the below parameters required to be defined in the Portfolio_Data input file.
 You can also find a "default" or suggested parameters here:

 CCY1: 25%, CCY2: 33%, CCY3+, 50%, Bow Factor: 5, Growth Rate: 10%, Yield: 5%, Life:10